 The most important "mission"of the prevention is to avoid such accidents and to limit consequences for human health, the environment, and property.
 At present, the prevention of major industrial accidents (hereinafter referred to as “MIA”) in the European Union is regulated by Directive 2012/18/EU of the European Parliament and of the Council of 4 July 2012 on the control of majoraccidents hazards involving dangerous substances, amending and subsequently repealing Council Directive 96/82/EC (hereinafter referred to as "SEVESO III Directive").
 Main changes are associated with the classification of chemicals in the European Union (Regulation No. 1272/2008 on classification, labeling and packaging of substances and mixtures – so called "CLP Regulation").

-In the Slovak Republic, the issue of the prevention of major industrial accidents (MIA) has been covered comprehensively by the Act No. 261/2002 Coll. on the prevention of major industrial accidents and on amendments and supplements to certain acts and by implementing regulations – Decree of MoE SR No. 489/2002 Coll. implementing certain provisions of the Act on the prevention of major industrial accidents and on amendments and supplements to certain acts, and Decree of MoE SR No. 490/2002 Coll. on safety report and on emergency plan as amended.
+In the Slovak republic, fully transposition of the Seveso III Directive has been implemented by approving the Act No. 128/2015 Coll. on the prevention of major industrial accidents and on amending andsupplementing of certain acts as amended (hereinafter referred to as "Act on Accidents") and subsequently by its implementing regulation – Decree of MoE SR No. 198/2015 Coll. implementing certain provisions of the Act No. 128/2015 Coll. on the prevention of major industrial accidents and on amending and supplementing of certain actsas amended(hereinafter referred to as "the Decree").

-Legal regulations of the Slovak Republic
+Geographical location of Seveso enterprises in the Slovak Republic